Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 Itinerary

-Arrive at Islamabad airport where you will be met by one of our staff (if you are arriving within 24 hours of the start of the tour); we’ll ferry you to the hotel where you can chill out and freshen up.
+Arrive at Islamabad airport where you will be met by our staff; we’ll ferry you to the hotel where you can chill out and freshen up.
 We recommend arriving in Islamabad at least one day early so that you can settle in and be ready to go on the morning of day one.

 Note: accommodation pre-tour is not included.